26 of the Top Winemakers In Tokaj

 Gizella is a Tokaj success story: In 2005, László Szilágyi planted his first grapes on a tiny plot; fifteen years hence, he produces more than 30,000 bottles annually and his wines appear in premium wine stores and top restaurants across Hungary.
 The recipe for success?
 He keeps an eye on international wine trends, while also making consistently excellent wines that reflect Tokaj’s rich soil.

 Géza Lenkey is a charismatic winemaker with an independent vision.
-Years ago, he noticed his wines were becoming more complex and layered over time, so, defying contemporary trends and financial prudence, he kept them longer in his cellar before release.
+Years ago, he noticed his dry hárslevelűs became more complex and layered over time while still vigorous, so, defying contemporary trends and financial prudence, he kept them in his cellar before release.
 But Lenkey isn't totally indifferent to the present day, also putting out fresh and bubbly pét-nats.
 Advance booking is a must as Géza lives in Budapest part time.

 Dénes Szarka (Mád; 2.5 hectares / 6 acres; [email protected]; +36 20 966 8541)